 # Set custom browser font and style or any other than the default settings.

 Now reload your page and try to see whether the page is still legible without much effort.
 Is the content understandable?
 Are the alternative image tags visible and do they make sense in context to the rest of the content in the page?
 Try navigating throughout the page without the mouse.
 Are all links visited using the tab key?
 Try accessing the page on a data enabled phone.
 Are the main contents and all links visible?
+With all of these items to check on it may be a good idea to check out software testing tools from Inflectra, their software combines multiple tests to give the user faster and higher quality results.
 Once the website has been subjected to these tests and passed with commendations then you are ready to launch your website onto the rest of the world and start making money!
 Else reread this article and go back to the drawing table.
 Sample tools that can be used to automate the testing for website accessibility and usability are available for one’s usage to increase their websites ease of use, improve index-ability by search engines and clean it of mistakes.
 These include:

 • Firefox Accessibility Extension: